-Once you have completed your sample declaration form, you should transfer the names and address for each patient in the sample (black headers in the sample construction spreadsheet 2) to a new file - your 'mailing file'.
+Once you have completed your sample declaration form, you should transfer the names and address for each patient in the sample (columns noted as 'Sample' in the sample construction spreadsheet 2) to a new file - your 'mailing file'.
 Only two variables should appear both in your mailing file and your sample file:

 - The Patient Record Number (PRN).
 This will allow to connect the two datasets and ensure that responses and monitoring variables are recorded for the correct patients.
 It is essential to ensure this number is correctly applied to the two datasets. - The full postcode.
 The postcode is used for both mailing and analysis purpose.
-The postcode will be used to map patient's Lower Layer Super Output Area (LSOA) against deprivation indicators to conduct analysis of the results in terms of level of deprivation.
+The postcode will be used to map patient's location against deprivation indicators to conduct analysis of the results in terms of level of deprivation.
 This will allow to identify if experience of care vary by level of deprivation.